JackHannnnnn/Amazon-Recommender-System/README.md

 ```bash
 python -m model.main
 ```
-It builds recommender with train data and also evaluates performance on test data.
-If you want to specift certain recommender system, you can use '--recom'.
+It builds a recommender with the training data and also evaluates the performance on the test data.
+If you want to specify a certain recommender system, you can use '--recom'.

 Content Based : 'cb'
 Collaborative Filtering : 'cf'